Pushkarski/Pushkarski/README.md

 **"Where structure meets curiosity - that’s where insights are born."**

-I'm a junior data analyst with a background in business operations and people management.
+I'm a data analyst with a background in business operations and people management.
 As a former team lead, I always wanted to understand how to make better decisions using data.
-This curiosity eventually grew into a new profession: I completed the TripleTen Data Analytics program and now use analytics to answer real business questions - and honestly, it still feels a bit like magic.
+This curiosity eventually grew into a new profession: I completed the TripleTen Data Analytics program, now use analytics to answer real business questions.

 I’m currently seeking a full-time Data Analyst role (remote or onsite in Israel).